Acronix98/The-Primordial-Craft/README.md

-# The Eternity Craft
+# The Primordial Craft
-The Eternity Craft is a Minecraft mod created by Acronix98.
+The Primordial Craft is a Minecraft mod created by Acronix98.